Secondary Faculty: 12 September 2025

 Please be reminded that all learners need to wear the new striped blazer from the start of 2026, with the obvious exception of those who wear Honours Blazers.
 To ensure timely delivery, we advise you to place your order with our uniform supplier, School and Leisure, early.

-Please contact Tania Fourie if you would like to buy or sell good quality second-hand uniforms.
+Please contact Tania Fourie if you would like to buy or sell good-quality second-hand uniforms.
 She is also the supplier of Froggy School shoes.
 Contact details: +27 83 631 7683 or tania@sportstudio.co.za

 We would like to remind you that it is imperative for us to be able to contact you or a member of your family or a close friend in the case of an emergency.
 Kindly visit the Edana App and check the contact details in the fields provided.
 To ensure that the information is complete and correct, it is vital that the contact numbers are accessible at all times by the College.